-- Choosing school guides: To learn more about choosing private schools (including private preschools), check out our choosing guide on OurKids.net.
+- Choosing school guides: To learn more about choosing private schools (including a private preschool), check out our choosing guide on OurKids.net.
 If you’re interested in Montessori preschools, check out our Montessori choosing guide.

-- Private school expos: Private school expos are a great way to find the right preschool for your child.
+- Private school expos: Private school expos are a great way to learn about the best preschools near you.
 We have annual expos across Canada: in Toronto, Halton-peel, Ottawa, Montreal, Vancouver, and Calgary.
 At these expos, you can meet with lots of private preschools, ask them questions, and learn whether they might be right for your child.

 - Preschool guides: To learn more about different kinds of private schools and preschools, check out our comprehensive guides.
 Our guides to Montessori, Waldorf, and Reggio Emilia schools cover these school approaches in great depth.
 We also have articles on Montessori, Waldorf, and Reggio Emilia preschools.
-Finally, check out our comparisons of Montessori to Waldorf, Waldorf to Reggio Emilia, and Montessori to Reggio Emilia preschools.
+Finally, check out our comparisons of Montessori to Waldorf, Waldorf to Reggio Emilia, Montessori to Reggio Emilia, academic to play-based, Montessori to play-based, and Montessori to academic preschools.

 - Parent discussion forum: Another great resource in your preschool search is the Our Kids parent discussion forum.
 The forum is the ideal place to discuss preschools (and other types of schools) with other parents, education experts, and school officials.